 - Inuyasha has two locks of hair over his shoulders that remain separate from his considerably long hair no matter what he goes through, up to and including getting smashed through cliffs.

-- While their normal hairstyles are pretty basic and easy to perform, many of the Pretty Cure hairstyles when transformed, especially those post-Heartcatch Pretty Cure can get ridiculous.
+- While their normal hairstyles are pretty basic and easy to perform, many of the Cures hairstyles when transformed, especially those post-HeartCatch Pretty Cure!, can get ridiculous.

 - X-Men: In one issue of his own comic, Wolverine has all his hair cut off.
 It grows back in minutes, in the same style.